CirrusZhou/qbb2022-answers/week8-homework/README.md

 6.
 Do you expect each region in H1 or H2 to correspond to the same parent of origin (i.e. the same haplotype)?
 Explain your reasoning.
-No, because the file split does not have direction, the h1 for chr11 may not be h1 for chr14 or others.
+Yes, because the file split is according to the tag assigned before.
+H1 always have the same tag, which should be mother, and H2 should always be the father.

 7.